 An expungement doesn’t just help clean your record; it can mean the difference between getting hired for the job you really want and being disqualified before even getting the chance to interview.
 For more information regarding the expungement process, whether you are eligible, and the likelihood of success in petitioning for relief, please call the number above.

-Q: What is the difference between expunging a conviction and sealing my record?
+2. What is the difference between an expungement and having my record sealed?

 Sealing your record goes one step beyond an expungement.
 Sealing your record makes it so that only law enforcement and the court can see what was on your record prior to having it sealed.
 Thus, any records that are sealed are NOT visible or accessible to prospective employers that may be reviewing your background check.
 There are very particular requirements that must be met before someone can have their record sealed.
-To ensure that you are successful in sealing your record, please contact me at the number above.
+To ensure that you are successful in sealing your record, contact an experienced expungement lawyer at JPLaw, P.C.

-Q: Is it possible to have my case dismissed even if I am GUILTY?
+3. Is it possible to have my case dismissed even though I am GUILTY?